hyperads/ios-sdk/README.md

 ## HyperADX iOS SDK

-Hyper is a leading monetization and advertising platform which enables its partners and clients to use all the power of native advertising.
+Hyper is a leading monetization and advertising platform, which enables its partners and clients to use all the power of native advertising.

 ## Getting Started